sojinsamuel/Twitter-Comment-Bot/README.md

 * The bot waits for a fixed amount of time before searching for new tweets again.

 ## Requirements
-* A Twitter developer account and API keys
+* A Twitter developer account and API keys (with elevated access)
 * An OpenAI API key